-Through each winning design RCGD seeks to show a range of ways in which more positive practices can be incorporated though the creative and production process, demonstrating several practices which are both scalable and viable.
+Through each sustainable design RCGD seeks to show a range of ways in which more positive practices can be incorporated though the creative and production process, demonstrating several practices which are both scalable and viable.

 In 2010 Jillian Granz, a Michigan State University senior, won the competition with a dress made from peace silk.
 Granz used a no-waste pattern and reclaimed lining.
 Suzy Amis Cameron wore the winning design to the Oscars in 2010.

 Samata Pattinson is a British born Ghanaian designer who won the competition in 2011.
 Pattinson sourced certified hemp and silk chiffon which was hand died with cranberry residue and embroidered with vintage beads from jewellery.
 Her design was worn by model Aine Rose Campbell.

 In February 2012 at the 84th Annual Academy Awards actress Missi Pyle (The Artist) took to the carpet in a flowing blue gown made from organic silk and peace silk, hand-dyed with mineral dye and lined with recycled polyester from excess waste fabric.
 Venezuelan born, Miami-based designer Valentina Delfino’s gown was dyed in an OSHA (Occupational Safety and Health Administration) approved facility in Los Angeles by Edwina Pellikka.
 Designer Angelo Santos created Valentina’s gown.